kavismith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, I would create a resource and create a windows 10 virtual machine in Azure.
+First, I would create a resource group and create a windows 10 virtual machine in Azure.
 Search for Remote desktop and copy VM-osTicket virtual machines public IP address in remote desktop.
-Use the username and password I created in Azure and sign into the remote deskot with that login.
+Use the username and password I created in Azure and sign into the remote desktop with that login.
 </p>
 <br />